xwmx/nb/README.md

 purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

+`notes` is designed to be lightweight and portable, with a focus on vendor and tool independence, while providing a full-featured, intuitive experience.
+The entire program is a single well-tested Bash script that can be copied anywhere and should continue working as long as Bash, Git, and standard Linux / Unix environments exist.
+Since `notes` files are normal markdown files, it's easy incorporate or switch to any other tool, or just manage your notes manually in your shell or file browser.

 #### Dependencies

 ##### Required